Health effects of electronic cigarettes: Canada

 Health Canada states in relation to the Tobacco and Vaping Products Act which became law on May 23, 2018, that "vaping is less harmful than smoking.
 Many of the toxic and cancer-causing chemicals in tobacco and the tobacco smoke form when tobacco is burned."
 They further state that "vaping products and e-cigarettes deliver nicotine in a less harmful way than smoking, and may reduce health risks for smokers".

-The Canadian Cancer Society has concluded, e-cigarettes "have not been scientifically proven to help people quit" smoking tobacco.

 The Canadian Heart and Stroke Foundation has stated, "While early studies show some potential benefits, the effectiveness of e-cigarettes with nicotine as a smoking cessation device is not fully conclusive," and expressed concerns about the lack of long-term studies with regard to health effects to the user as well as second-hand exposure.
 They also note public health officials' concerns about renormalizing smoking behavior undermining current tobacco control as well as being a gateway for nicotine addiction and tobacco use disorder.

 China

-About 1 adult in 4 smokes, but only 1 in 200 vape.
+About 1 adult in 4 smokes, but fewer than 1 in 100 vape.
 Tobacco-flavor is the only flavor allowed and ecigs cannot be sold online.
-2.7 million people die each year due to smoking.
+In 2023 more middle school students smoked than vaped, and as of 2025 more university students - ecigs are not approved for stopping smoking.
+Over 1 in 5 deaths in China are due to smoking.